Mary Jane Katzmann

-Mary Jane Katzmann (also known as, Mrs. William Lawson; sobriquet, M. J. K. and later, M. J. K. L.; January 15, 1828 – March 23, 1890) was a Canadian author, editor, historian, and poet.
+Mary Jane Katzmann (also known as, Mrs. William Lawson; sobriquet, M. J. K. and later, M. J. K. L.; January 15, 1828 – March 23, 1890) was a Canadian writer, editor, historian, and poet.
 Publishing short poems from time to time, she went on to become a regular contributor to various periodicals and newspapers, including the Colonist, the Record, and the Guardian.
 For two years, she edited the Provincial Magazine, one of the earliest of its kind published in Halifax, Nova Scotia.
 For this, she wrote "Tales of our Village,"—sketches of the early history of Dartmouth and Preston interwoven with local traditions.
 She invariably signed all she wrote with her initials, M. J. K., and by this sobriquet, became well known to all her friends.

 In 1869, she married William Lawson, Esq., of Halifax, in which town she was then living.
 After her marriage, her time was largely given to work among the poor, and to social and benevolent schemes, particularly those connected with the Church of England, of which she was a devoted member.
 She preserved to the end of her life that love for literary work which she had early displayed, and any event of interest in the community was sure to call forth sympathetic lines which were now signed with the initials M. J. K. L. In 1887, she obtained the Akins Historical Prize of King's College, Windsor, for her History of the, Townxhi* of Dartmouth, Preston, and Lawrencetown.
 She died at Halifax, on Sunday, March 23, 1890, after several weeks of painful illness, leaving one child, a daughter.